Elaine massacre: Trials

-In October and November 1919, an all-white Arkansas state grand jury returned indictments against 122 blacks.
-Since most blacks had been disenfranchised by Arkansas' 1891 Election Law and 1892 poll tax amendment, which created barriers to voter registration, blacks as non-voters were excluded from juries.
-All-white juries rendered verdicts on the defendants in trials following the Elaine race riot.
+In October and November 1919, an all-White Arkansas state grand jury returned indictments against 122 Black people.
+Since most Black folks had been disenfranchised by Arkansas' 1891 Election Law and 1892 poll tax amendment, which created barriers to voter registration, Black folks as non-voters were excluded from juries.
+All-White juries rendered verdicts on the defendants in trials following the Elaine race riot.
 The only men prosecuted for these events were 122 African Americans, with 73 charged with murder.

-Those blacks willing to testify against others and to work without shares for terms as determined by their landlords, were set free.
+Those Black farmers willing to testify against others and to work without shares for terms as determined by their landlords, were set free.
 Those who refused to comply with those conditions, or were labeled as ringleaders or were judged unreliable, were indicted.
 According to the affidavits later supplied by the defendants, many of the prisoners had been beaten, whipped or tortured by electric shocks to extract testimony or confessions.
 They were threatened with death if they recanted their testimony.
 A total of 73 suspects were charged with murder; other charges included conspiracy and insurrection.

 The trials were held in 1920 in the county courthouse in Elaine, Phillips County.
-Mobs of armed whites milled around the courthouse.
-Some of the white audience in the courtroom also carried arms.
+Mobs of armed Whites milled around the courthouse.
+Some of the White audience in the courtroom also carried arms.
 The lawyers for the defense did not subpoena witnesses for the defense and did not allow their clients to testify.

-Twelve of the defendants (who became known as the "Arkansas Twelve" or "Elaine Twelve") were convicted, most of them as "accomplices", and sentenced to death in the electric chair by all-white juries for the murder of a white deputy at the Adkins church.
+Twelve of the defendants (who became known as the "Arkansas Twelve" or "Elaine Twelve") were convicted, most of them as "accomplices", and sentenced to death in the electric chair by all-white juries for the murder of a White deputy at the Adkins church.
 Others were convicted of lesser charges and sentenced to prison.
 The lawyer of one defendant did not interview any witnesses, ask for a change of venue, nor challenge any jurors.
 The trials of these twelve lasted less than an hour in many cases; the juries took fewer than ten minutes to deliberate before pronouncing each man guilty and sentencing them to death.
 The Arkansas Gazette applauded the trials as the triumph of the "rule of law", because none of the defendants were lynched.
-These men became known as the "Elaine Twelve."
+These men became known as the "Elaine Twelve".

 After those convictions, 36 of the remaining defendants chose to plead guilty to second-degree murder rather than face trial.
 Sixty-seven other defendants were convicted of various charges and sentenced to terms up to 21 years.
 When the cases were remanded to the state court, the six "Moore" defendants settled with the lower court on lesser charges and were sentenced to time already served.